Córdoba Cabildo: History

-Marble cladding and a bell tower were added in 1885, though the latter was removed during the cabildo's restoration in the late 1930s, when numerous historic structures in Argentina were restored to their approximate, original design by having such additions demolished.
+Marble cladding and a bell tower (designed by architect Mariano Well) were added in 1882, but due to structural damage the tower had to be removed in 1912.
+That coincided with other numerous historic structures in Argentina being restored to their approximate, original design by having such additions demolished.
 The Córdoba Cabildo, like the Cathedral, was declared a National Historic Monument in 1941.

 The city government was relocated to a Renaissance Revivalist structure late in the 19th century, and to a Modernist building (its current home) in the 1960s.
 A section of the historic cabildo remained in use by the Provincial Police Department of Information (DDI), however, and during the last dictatorship, this wing was used as one of over 300 detention centers operated by the regime during the Dirty War of the late 1970s.

-The City Historical Museum was inaugurated at the cabildo in 1980.
+After serving as headquarters of Córdoba Provincial Police, in 1989 the provincial government returned the Cabildo to the municipality of Córdoba to be transformed into a cultural center.